Meet The Team

 Niki Heracleous

-Founder | Senior Behaviour Support Practitioner | Registered Social Worker
+Founder | Senior Behaviour Support Practitioner | Social Worker

 With a vision for building something meaningful, Niki brings a blend of big-picture thinking and hands-on clinical experience, setting the tone for everything Compassionate Connections represents.
 As Founder and Clinical Director, she is a passionate and highly experienced behaviour support practitioner, social worker, and advocate for individuals with complex disabilities, known for her deeply compassionate and trauma-informed approach.